ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 🥅 *Specific technical goal*: To have the [MiniLyrics](https://minilyrics.en.softonic.com/) program correctly display lyrics as they are sung.

-🥅 *Detailed goal*: To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.
+🥅 *Detailed technical goal*: To obtain and approve accurate lyrics for songs, which are then used as a prompt to improve the accuracy of WhisperAI's transcription of audio files into karaoke/subtitle files.

 ## Terminology: